gchq/Gaffer/library/flink-library/README.md

 ============
 This module contains various libraries for Apache Flink.

-It is currently being developed and is experimental so should not yet be used.

 In order to make use of the flink libraries you will need to include these libraries as a dependency:
 ```
  <dependency>
   <groupId>uk.gov.gchq.gaffer</groupId>